ijl/orjson/README.md

 Releases follow semantic versioning and serializing a new object type without an opt-in flag is considered a breaking change.

-orjson is licensed under both the Apache 2.0 and MIT licenses.
+orjson contains source code licensed under the Mozilla Public License 2.0, Apache 2.0, and MIT licenses.
 The repository and issue tracker is [github.com/ijl/orjson](https://github.com/ijl/orjson), and patches may be submitted there.
 There is a [CHANGELOG](https://github.com/ijl/orjson/blob/master/CHANGELOG.md)